You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 • A business plan for your company is required.

-• 2021 and 2022 Financial statements which would include an income statement and balance sheet.
+• Last two years of financial statements including an income statement and balance sheet.

 • Copies of all supporting documentation must be provided, including but not limited to:

-• If the project is on land leased from the crown – a letter from a representative of the appropriate government authority indicating the proposed project is permitted under the lease agreement will be required.
+• If the project is on land leased from the Crown – a copy of the lease and a letter from a representative of the appropriate representative indicating awareness of the proposed project.

 • Job creation